Sunday, October 20, 2024

 Description:

-Although the first sentences are rather ordinary, within the first two pages one meets two very interesting characters, Mr. Hirasaka and Mrs. Hatsue Yagi.
-Mr. Hirasaka is the manager of a photography studio, complete with a room for taking posed photos, an astonishing number of cameras on display, and a room for developing photos.
-Mrs. Yagi is a 92-year-old woman who wakes up on a couch in Hirasaka's photo studio and learns that she is now dead.
+Although the first sentences are rather ordinary, within the opening two pages one meets two very interesting characters, Mr. Hirasaka and Mrs. Hatsue Yagi.
+Mr. Hirasaka is the manager of a photography studio, complete with a room for taking posed photos, an astonishing number of cameras on display, and a spot for developing photos.
+Mrs. Yagi is a 92-year-old woman who has just awoken on a couch in Hirasaka's photo studio and learns that she is now dead.

 Hirasaka explains to her that he and the studio are a sort of "staging post between life and death."
-He provides Mrs. Yagi a box of photographs, one taken each day during her 92 years.
-Mrs. Yagi's task is to select one photo for each year that will be attached to a "Lantern of Memories" in the next room which both she and Mr. Hirasaka will sit and watch before she enters into her afterlife.
+He provides Mrs. Yagi a box of photographs, one taken each day during the 92 years of her life.
+Mrs. Yagi's task is to select one particularly important photo from each year.

 You see, once you get here, it doesn't matter how wealthy or important you were in life.
 All you're left with are your memories.

-The wonderful addition to this task is that Mrs. Yagi must select from all her photos one single one that is extraordinarily important to her.
-Together with Mr. Hirasaka, she will revisit that day in the past represented by that photo and watch her younger self and others involved with that significant day in her life.
+The wonderful addition to this task is that Mrs. Yagi must then select from her yearly photos one single one that is extraordinarily important to her.
+Together with Mr. Hirasaka, she will revisit that day in the past represented by that photo and watch her younger self and others involved with that significant day.
 Of course, both she and Mr. Hirasaka will be invisible, unable to interact with anyone or change events from that past.

 The Lantern of Lost Memories is so compelling in its quietness, gentleness, and humaneness as secrets are revealed and incidents remembered.
 These are marvelous characters, perfectly calm in their conversations and journeys into the past.
 I loved this book and envy anyone picking it up for the first time to enjoy the tranquility and intrigue of the people, setting, language, and plot of this fine novel.
 Highly recommended.